Invoca/developer-docs/source/api_documentation/network_integration/advertiser_campaigns/index.rst

   * - VerifyLocation
     - May have exactly 1 child node.
 The prompt will play before verifying the callers location.
 The child node will be executed after verifying the callers location.

-  * - DynamicRoute (beta - read only)
+  * - DynamicRoute
     - May have exactly 1 child node.
-We will evaluate the custom data field value specified on this node's dynamic_route_destination.
+We will evaluate the marketing data field value specified on this node's dynamic_route_destination.
 With non-SIP integration, if the extracted value is a valid phone number and the destination phone number is in an allowed region given your settings, we will play the prompt and transfer the call, otherwise the child node will be executed without the prompt.
 When SIP integrated, we also allow transferring to any string (such as an extension), in which case the destination should be routable by your SIP infrastructure.
+If the node is enabled to behave like a RingGroup, then the marketing data field selected as the dynamic_route_destination may contain a comma-separated string of values, where each value represents a phone number that will be dialed as part of a RingGroup.

   * - AnyKeyPress
     - May have exactly 2 child nodes.
 If any keypress is made, the first child node is executed.
 If no keypress is made, then the second child node is executed.